-The land, which the Department of Defence has been working on remediating for the past decade (but which the incoming owner is expected to complete), could deliver the government a windfall of several hundred million dollars, agency sources say.
+The land, which the Department of Defence has been working on remediating for the past decade (but which the incoming owner is expected to complete), could deliver the government a windfall of between $200 million and $300 million in its current form, agency sources say.

 Ten years ago, when high density development in the suburbs was less prevalent, agents speculated the remediated land could be worth about $200 million.

 At about that time, it was requested the Department of Defence start justifying why it wanted to keep surplus land, then valued at about $6 billion.
 Housing affordability was a major issue then – which was coincidentally the start of the Global Financial Crisis.

 Defence has been an active seller of land in Melbourne.
 Elsewhere in Maribyrnong, housing has recently replaced former government sites on Wests Road, and Gordon Street (now the Edgewater housing estate).
 In 2015, another historic site in the area known as Jacks Magazine, and which stored gunpowder, was starting to be considered for a commercial re-use.

 Of the latest 128 hectare Cordite Avenue, Maribyrnong, listing, a joint statement from the Defence Minister Marise Payne, Minister for Urban Infrastructure and Cities Paul Fletcher and Assistant Minister to the Treasurer Michael Sukkar said: “This unique development opportunity will deliver housing, infrastructure and community facilities for the local community and people of Melbourne”.

 “The sale process will begin with a market sounding stage designed to gather insights and feedback from the industry.
 The duration of the sale will be determined by this stage.”